 What order to read the bible for beginners?
 Starting with these 15 books of the Bible will help you cover all the major themes and storyline of the Bible.
 The remaining 51 books can be read in any order after that to fill in all the details.
 This is the best order to read the bible for the first time.

-But, here is an exception:
+But, here is a big exception:

-If you think you’re not sure how much of the Bible you might read or might only read one book, I would recommend reading the book of Mark first.
+If you’re not sure how much of the Bible you might read or might only read one book, I would recommend reading the book of Mark first.
 I explain why in this article: Which Gospel to Read First – The Best Way for Beginners.

-Mark gives the climax and main point of the Bible.
+Mark gives the climax and the main point of the Bible.
 It explains what the Bible is building towards, so it would be bad if you missed the main point.

 In the list of 15 books above, I recommend Luke as the Gospel to read because it’s the most thorough.
 But the Gospel of Mark presents the Good News of Jesus Christ as well.